ahbonsu/rabbit-revival/README.md

 ## License

 The Project is licensed under MIT license.
 Feel free to use, modify, and distribute it according to the terms of this license.

+**additional info anha:**
+- after replying a message, the value of the transaction id changes to a UUID
+- the sourcecode needs documentation, maybe according https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html
+-